linkedin/rest.li/src/pathspec.md

 ```
 Above examples points to the `innerRecordField` field of the `map` value in a `map` schema. `map` is a collection schema type, here `*` wildcarded its keys.

 Pegasus schema has defined various kinds of types, the full specification about the supported types can be found from the document [Rest.li Data Schema And Templates](/rest.li/DATA-Data-Schema-and-Templates).
-There are mainly following supported types in Pegasus and following sections list the example pathspecs.
+There are mainly following supported types in Pegasus and following sections list the example PathSpecs.

 ### Primitive type fields
 Primitive types includes type such as bytes, string, boolean, double, float, long, int.
 In the reocrd form, they came with a name to the field in record, so the reference to the primitive types, in most cases are just a PathSpec string which specify the field name of this type.